rufio-tf2/pg-config/README.md

-# PG Starter Config
+# Parental Guidance Config

+A parental guidance config for Team Fortress 2 (TF2).

+This config disables some vulgar language and imagery (from gamers on the internet), and enables a few settings that I recommend to beginners.
+It doesn't change any default gameplay controls.

-I made this parental guidance starter config for my nephews who're younger than 13.
+I made this for my nephews who're younger than 13.
+Gamers reliably use language and imagery that aims to irk.
+They can learn all about that once they're a bit older. [#okboomer](https://i.giphy.com/PnggNmuamz7kbgfUTL.gif)

 For more information about configs, how to install them, and how they work, I recommend reading this [Reddit TF2 Script Help](https://www.reddit.com/r/tf2scripthelp/wiki/introduction#wiki_using_scripts) post.

 ## Install

+Installing this requires you to download this PG Config folder and put it in a specific TF2 folder.
+Then, when TF2 starts it will load the config.

+Follow the folder paths precisely:

 1. [Download](https://github.com/rufio-tf2/pg-config/archive/master.zip) this config
 1. Unzip it